Back

 A review of my coursework at Wisconsin-Madison

-Below are the courses I’ve taken at UW-Madison.
-The credit count for each course is in parenthesis; if a credit count isn’t indicated, a course is three credits.
-I initially declared a double major in Computer Sciences and Legal Studies.
+Below are the courses I took at UW-Madison, which I attended from Fall 2022 until Spring 2026.
+The credit count for each course is in parentheses; if a credit count isn’t indicated, a course is three credits.
+I originally declared a double major in Computer Sciences and Legal Studies.
 But, I dropped Legal Studies and picked up a Math certificate (equivalent to a minor).
-I’m also pursuing Honors in the Liberal Arts and Honors in the Major for Computer Sciences.
-Both of these require a slightly more intense course load via honors courses.
-Some courses are seminars or passion courses created by one professor and taking them with another may result in a vastly difference experience.
+Comprehensive Honors required Honors in the Liberal Arts and Honors in the Major for Computer Sciences, which requires some additional courses and additional honors work.
+Some courses are seminars or passion courses created by one professor, and taking them with another may result in a vastly different experience.
 For those classes, I’ll include the professor’s name.

 Legend: